Cheyne Child Development Service - Information for parents

 Speech and Language Therapist

-- All aspects of communication including looking, pointing., gestures as well as speech
+- all aspects of communication, including looking, pointing, gestures and speech

-The speech and language therapist will do this by asking how your child communicates with you and by observing their play.
-They may ask your child to carry out some specific activities using familiar toys and pictures.
+The Speech and Language Therapist will do this by asking how your child communicates with you and by observing their play.
+They may ask your child to carry out specific activities using familiar toys and pictures.

-Speech and language therapy provide a service to pre-school children with speech, language, communication and/or swallowing difficulties.
+Speech and language therapy provides a service to pre-school children with speech, language, communication and/or swallowing difficulties.

-If your child is school-aged please speak to the Special Educational Needs Coordinator (SENCO) at your child's school about supporting your child's language and communication skills.
+If your child is school-aged, please speak to the Special Educational Needs Coordinator (SENCO) at your child’s school about support for your child’s language and communication skills.

 Clinical Psychologist

-The Psychology team at Cheyne are part of the multidisciplinary assessments and provide support and advice to children, young people and their families.
+The Psychology team at Cheyne is part of the multidisciplinary assessment service and provides support and advice to children, young people and their families.

 This may involve:

-The team use a range of assessment methods such as play, conversation, structured assessments, observations (in clinic and at school) and questionnaires.
+The team uses a range of assessment methods, including play, conversation, structured assessments, observations in clinic and at school, and questionnaires.

-In terms of support following assessment, the Clinical Psychology team offer groups for parents, consultation to staff working with children and short-term individual interventions.
+Following assessment, the Clinical Psychology team offers parent groups, consultation for staff working with children, and short-term individual interventions.
 We typically offer support in relation to understanding diagnosis, behaviour, emotional development, sleep and feeding.

 Occupational Therapist